-- Place and hand tighten the cover screw using the Unigrip screwdriver (Fig. 18). - Suture down the periosteum with resorbable sutures over the implant. - · Suture the incision. - · Apply a suitable dressing.
+- Place and hand tighten the cover screw using the 95mm Unigrip screwdriver (Fig. 18). - Suture down and through the periosteum with resorbable sutures over the implant. - Suture the incision. - Apply a suitable dressing.

-Two-stage surgery: Stage 2
+Baha two-stage surgery: Stage 2

 ••• STEP 1 Make the incision